micmejia/bible-dump/NKJV/Matthew/Matt 5.md

 "You have heard that it was said, 'You shall love your neighbor and hate your enemy.'

 ###### 44
-[^o]But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you,
+But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you,

 ###### 45
 that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.